piuccio/node-coverage/README.md

 * `-t` ot `test` run unit tests
 * `--condition`, `--no-condition` enable or disable condition coverage.
 By default it's enabled.
 * `--function`, `--no-function` enable or disable function coverage.
 By default it's disabled.
+* `-i` or `--ignore` Ignore file or folder.
+This file/folder is copied in target folder but not instrumented.
+Path relative to the source folder.
+* `-x` or `--exclude` Exclude file or folder.
+This file/folder won't be copied in target folder.
+Path relative to the source folder.

 By default function coverage is disabled, to enable it you can run